Prototype Enabler

 ICETOPE based in Rotherham will work with industry standard bodies to address the lack of cooperation between Information Technology (IT) and Operational Technology (OT) to help overcome the cyber-security barrier for implementing effective Edge computing by harnessing the new security compartmentalisation features of the Morello platform.

-Southern Gas based in Horely seeks to deliver an Internet of Things (IoT) demonstrator in the utility industry, which sees the use of DSbD technologies to deliver an enhanced security solution for applicability within SGN critical national infrastructure.
+Scotia Gas are leading a consortium with Deltaflare, University of Strathclyde and Power Networks Demonstrator Center to deliver an Internet of Things demonstrator in the utility industry, which sees the use of DSbD technologies to deliver an enhanced security solution for applicability within SGN critical national infrastructure.

 A consortium led by global technology platform company, THG Holdings plc (THG), working with The University of Manchester and the University of Oxford.